 Many routes into and around the Willoughby LGA have seen an increase in traffic in recent years.
 Much of the traffic traveling through the Willoughby LGA is heading towards Sydney CBD, North Sydney or Parramatta, although a considerable amount is also local traffic.

 The Roads and Maritime Services (RMS) records Annual Average Daily Traffic volumes on many streets within the area.
-Records from 1989 to 2005 can be downloaded Road usage figures 1989-2005 - 31 KB.
+Records from 1989 to 2005 can be downloaded Road usage figures 1989-2005.

 Due to congestion on major roads, some drivers will take short cuts through residential streets.
 This can cause concerns about speeding and safety on these back streets.
 Council employs local area traffic management schemes, such as speed bumps, angles slow points (chicanes), roundabouts, road narrowings, pedestrian refuges and turning bans with a view to reduce speeds, lower traffic volumes and improve safety.